-An adjustable thermostat with indicator light makes it easy to monitor oil temperature, and a clear panel on the top of the fryer gives you a great view of your food as it crisps.
+An adjustable thermostat with indicator light makes it easy to monitor oil temperature and a clear panel on the top of the fryer gives you a great view of your food as it crisps.

 The DeLonghi deep fryer also offers dual air filtration to cut down on odors and a patented draining system that enables you to easily drain, filter or discard your oil as needed.

-T-fal FR8000 Deep Fryer
+2. T-Fal FR8000 EZ Clean Immersion Deep Fryer

-The T-fal FR8000 deep fryer has an internal capacity of 3.5 liters (14 cups) and can hold up to 2.6 pounds of food.
-It has a 1700 watt immersed heating element and an internal thermostat and can be adjusted between 300 and 375 F.
+The T-Fal FR8000 deep fryer has an internal capacity of 3.5 liters (14 cups) and can hold up to 2.6 pounds of food.
+It has a 1700-watt immersed heating element and an internal thermostat and can be adjusted between 300 and 375 F.

-The heating element is a touch on the weak side, so you might have trouble holding 375 with a full load of oil, especially right after you add a bunch of frozen food.
+The heating element is a touch on the weak side, so you might have trouble holding 375F with a full load of oil, especially right after you add a bunch of frozen food.

 For many households, this isn’t a big issue.
-While you want to hit 375 to crisp poultry skin, you’ll still get a succulent interior at much lower temperatures.
+While you want to hit 375F to crisp poultry skin, you’ll still get a succulent interior at much lower temperatures.

 Before we move on, it’s worth noting that the oil in this fryer is fairly shallow.
-The heating element itself goes below the fry basket, and the max fill line is perhaps 3" above the base of the unit.
+The heating element itself goes below the fry basket, and the max fill line is perhaps 3 inches above the base of the unit.

-The T-fal is the most user-friendly deep fryer we’ve seen by far.
-It has all of the basics, like a two position basket to let oil drip off of your food right into the fryer.
+The T-Fal is the most user-friendly deep fryer we’ve seen by far.
+It has all of the basics, like a two-position basket to let oil drip off of your food right into the fryer.
 The unit breaks down easily into separate pieces for cleanup.

 Everything but the heating element, power cord, and control knobs can go in the dishwasher.
 The power cord itself is magnetic and detachable, so you don’t risk getting hot oil all over your kitchen if someone yanks it too hard.